 Astrocytes, a type of brain cell, are one of the key players in regulating brain functions.
 The role of astrocytes has also recently been identified in the hypothalamic control of energy balance.

 Astrocytes use both glucose and fatty acids for fuel.
-But how fatty acids affect astrocyte function remains elusive.
+However, how fatty acids affect astrocyte function remains elusive.

 A new study by Yale scientists reveals how fatty acids affect astrocytes’ function and are mediated by diet.

-Scientists studied a brain pathway that helps control satiety, or the feeling of being full after eating.
+Scientists studied a brain pathway that helps control satiety or the feeling of being full after eating.
 This study was conducted on mice models.
-When a mouse eats, neurons in an area of their brain called the hypothalamus starts to fire, sending a signal of ‘satiation.’
+When a mouse eats, neurons in an area of the brain called the hypothalamus start to fire, sending a signal of ‘satiation.’
 This causes them to stop eating.
 Interaction of these neurons with Astrocytes, helping deliver that signal.